mdShakil2004/A11yLab/README.md

 Report Generator
 ```

-This allows results from different engines to be represented consistently.
+This provides a consistent representation of findings from multiple accessibility engines.

 ---

 # WCAG Scoring

-Accessibility findings are prioritized according to impact.
+Findings are prioritized according to impact.

 | Impact   | Weight |
 | -------- | -----: |